spa-dev/word-vba-macros/README.md

 **`date-calculator`**

-This macro helps write or QC dates, e.g., for use in patient safety narratives.
-It calculates future dates based on the selected text and displays them in the "dd-mmm-yyyy" format.
+This macro adds a given number of days to a date.
+Its intended purpose is to help write or QC dates, e.g., in patient safety narratives.
+It calculates future dates based on the selected text plus the user-provided number of days.
+The output is displayed in "dd-mmm-yyyy" format.
 The macro provides both the inclusive and non-inclusive end date.